 Aloiampelos ciliaris (Haw.)
-Klopper & Gideon F. Sm.
+Klopper Gideon F. Sm.

-Common Climbing Aloe, Climbing Aloe, Fringe-leaved Aloe
+Climbing Aloe, Common Climbing Aloe, Fringe-leaved Aloe

-USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).
+USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Due to their hardiness and the wide range of flower colors, these slender succulents have become popular ornamental plants in South African gardens.
-The commoner species (such as the more widespread Aloes of the Eastern Cape) are increasingly grown in gardens overseas too.
+The commoner species (such as, the more widespread Aloes of the Eastern Cape) are also increasingly grown in gardens overseas.

 Climbing Aloes require a sunny, well-drained position and are particularly suitable for rockeries.
-The taller, climbing species are commonly planted along fences and boundaries where they grow up through the surrounding foliage.
-The lower, rambling species however, are better suited for rockeries, slopes or terraces, which they will naturally cascade down over.… – See more at: How to Grow and Care for Climbing Aloes
+The taller, climbing species are commonly planted along fences and boundaries, growing through the surrounding foliage.
+However, the lower, rambling species are better suited for rockeries, slopes, or terraces, which they will naturally cascade down over.

 - Back to genus Aloiampelos

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.